flannelhead/ConnectFour/README.md

 Last but not least, `Negamax.hs` contains an implementation of the [negamax](https://en.wikipedia.org/wiki/Negamax#Negamax_with_alpha_beta_pruning) game algorithm which is used by the computer opponent.
+Although a bit redundant, a data type for a game tree is defined and used there.
+There are also Functor and Applicative instances for the GameTree datatype.
+Proofs for the applicative functor laws are given in `gametree_proofs.txt`.

 ## Goals
 The negamax algorithm is a work in progress.
 The intent is to generalize it